Uniform infinite half-planar quadrangulations with skewness: Proofs of the limit results

 \subsection{The $\normalfont{\UIHPQ}_p$ as a local limit of uniform quadrangulations}

 In this part, we prove Theorem~\ref{thm:local-conv} and Proposition~\ref{prop:kesten}.
 We begin with the former.
 The case $p=1/2$ has already been treated in~\cite{BaMiRa}, and the case $p=0$ will be considered afterwards, so we first fix $0<p< 1/2$ and let $(\sigma_n,n\in\N)$ be a sequence of positive integers satisfying $\sigma_n=\frac{1-2p}{p}n + o(n)$.
-Recall that rooted pointed quadrangulations in $\cQ_{n,\sigma_n}^\bullet$ are in one-to-one correspondence with elements in $\Fo_{\sigma_n}^n\times\Br_{\sigma_n}$.
+Recall that rooted pointed quadrangulations in $\cQ_{n}^{\sigma_n,\bullet}$ are in one-to-one correspondence with elements in $\Fo_{\sigma_n}^n\times\Br_{\sigma_n}$.
 For proving Theorem~\ref{thm:local-conv}, the key step is to control the law of the first $k$ trees in a forest $\f_n$ chosen uniformly at random in $\Fo_{\sigma_n}^n$, for $k$ arbitrarily large but fixed.
 We will see in Lemma~\ref{lem:pforest} below that their law is close to the law of $k$ independent $p$-Galton-Watson trees when $n$ is sufficiently large.
 Together with a convergence result of bridges (Lemma~\ref{lem:bridge}), this allows us to couple contour and label functions of $Q_n^{\sigma_n}$ and the $\UIHPQ_p$, such that with high probability, we have equality of balls of a constant radius around the roots in $Q_n^{\sigma_n}$ and the $\UIHPQ_p$, respectively.
 This readily implies the theorem.

 We begin with the necessary control over the trees.
 Since the result on the tree convergence is of some interest on its own, we formulate an optimal version, which is stronger than we what need for mere local convergence as stated in Theorem~\ref{thm:local-conv}.
-The exact formulation depends on the error term in the expression for $\sigma_n$.
-Let us put